-My name is Daniel Ullom and I’m a folk/roots musician from Seattle, Washington.
-My primary instrument is mandolin, but I also enjoy singing and playing guitar, bass, fiddle and claw-hammer banjo.
-I really like playing bluegrass and old-time music, but as any musician will say, that’s not all I do.
+My name is Daniel Ullom and I’m a musician based out Puyallup, WA.
+I play mandolin in addition to guitar and bass.
+I mostly focus on bluegrass and old-time music, but as any musician will say, that’s not all I do.

 If you’d like to know more about me and my music, send me a message at email@example.com